Welsh Dragon: Owain Glyndŵr

 Owain Glyndŵr's banner was known as Y Ddraig Aur or 'The Golden Dragon' (Gilden Dragoun).
 It was famously raised over Caernarfon during the Battle of Tuthill in 1401 against the English.
 Glyndŵr chose to fly the standard of a golden dragon on a white background, the traditional standard that, supposedly, Uther Pendragon had flown when the first Celtic Britons had fought the Saxons to a standstill almost 1,000 years before, and passed down to his son King Arthur.
-Adam of Usk reports that Glyndwr's golden dragon was the first use of a dragon standard used in war by Welsh troops on the 1st of November, 1401.
-Historian John Davies adds that the dragon raised by Glyndwr was a symbol of victory for the Celtic Britons.
+Adam of Usk reports that Glyndŵr's golden dragon was the first use of a dragon standard used in war by Welsh troops on 1 November 1401.
+Historian John Davies adds that the dragon raised by Glyndŵr was a symbol of victory for the Celtic Britons.

-On his seals Glyndwr is also depicted with a Welsh dragon on his helmet, his horse's head and his crown.
+On his seals, Glyndŵr is also depicted with a Welsh dragon on his helmet, his horse's head and his crown.
 Glyndŵr's Great Seal as Prince of Wales also included a dragon gules on his crest.

 House of Tudor

-On Edmund Tudor, 1st Earl of Richmond's tomb is an effigy detailing him wearing a crown affixed with the dragon of Cadwaladr.
-Following his son's victory at Bosworth field, Henry VII used a red dragon on a white and green background upon entering St Paul's.
-Henry the VII used the dragon motif, but this was used as part of the heraldry of house Tudor rather than of Wales.
-The dragon of Cadwaladr was used as a supporter on the royal arms of all Tudor sovereigns of England and also appeared on the standards of Henry VII and Henry VIII.
+On Edmund Tudor, 1st Earl of Richmond's tomb is an effigy detailing him wearing a crown affixed with a dragon.
+Following his son's victory at Bosworth Field, Henry VII used a red dragon on a white and green background upon entering St Paul's.
+Henry VII used the dragon motif, but this was used as part of the heraldry of the house of Tudor rather than of Wales.
+The red dragon was used as a supporter on the royal arms of all Tudor sovereigns of England and also appeared on the standards of Henry VII and Henry VIII.